chaolinhan/Actor_Pattern_PDP/README.md

 ```
 qsub simulation_Cirrus.pbs
 ```
-`simulation_Cirrus.pbs` may be modified accordingly (e.g. user, working directories etc.) to be submitted.gf
+`simulation_Cirrus.pbs` may be modified accordingly (e.g. user, working directories etc.) to be submitted.